oakes/Dynadoc/README.md

 ![demo cljs](demo-cljs.gif)

+I think I accidentally combined [Codox](https://github.com/weavejester/codox) with [Devcards](https://github.com/bhauman/devcards) and now I'm just rolling with it.

-### 3. Export static docs that still have ClojureScript interactivity
+### Export static docs that still have ClojureScript interactivity

 While Dynadoc is primarily meant for being run locally, it fully supports exporting to a static site so you can put your docs online.
+Just click the export link on the top right of any page.

 The crazy part is that the interactive ClojureScript examples will still work, because ClojureScript can compile itself in the browser!
 Check out the [play-cljs dynadocs](https://oakes.github.io/play-cljs/) to see this in action.

+## Usage

+Please see [the example projects](https://github.com/oakes/dynadoc-examples) for guidance on how to use Dynadoc.
+I'll write better docs on this when I get the chance (yes...I do see the irony).

 ## Licensing